1. How cold is it at night in Kenya?

 9. What meals will we be responsible for?

-1. Any meals prior to arriving on the Univeristy campus
+1. Any meals prior to arriving to the clinic site.

 10. Do you have a sphygmomanometer and stethoscope or should I bring my own?